ghi-la/IR-SecondHandItems-SearchEngine/report.md

 ### Evaluation

- Still todo: How we perform the userEvaluation, what this influence our system,...
+ Still todo: How we perform the userEvaluation, what influence our system,...